kn0w0n3/AntigenX/README.md

-# AntigenX | Anitvirus/Antimalware Software
+# AntigenX | Anitvirus Software

 AntigenX is an antivirus program being developed specifically for Linux.
 This is an open source project that will provide an antivirus solution that is easy to use whether you are an average or advanced Linux user.
 AntigenX will include:

 * Static Heuristic Anlaysis
 * Dynamic Heuristic Analysis
 * Signature Detection
+* Virus and Malware Detection
-* GUI interface
+* GUI Interface

 ![rebuild_p1](https://user-images.githubusercontent.com/22214754/182034946-a3bb0678-7e9d-42fc-bf11-10c12108f67c.gif)